Known for their ability to take an advantage of an enemy’s weakness, Rogues use

 You gain a second turn on the first round of combat, which occurs on the

-initiative count equal to the your initiative count - 3 (minimum 0, you win ties).
+initiative count equal to your initiative count - 3 (minimum 0, you win ties).

 You’re too slippery to be hit.
 From now on, whenever you take the Evade action,